 Allianz today operates in 70 countries and employs more than 140,000 people.
 The Insurance Information Institute ranks them as the third largest insurance company in the world based on 2014 assets.

 In the U.S., Allianz has focused its operations on the retirement planning market, providing life insurance and annuity products.
 Their products are sold through agents and financial planners across the country.
-Allianz doesn’t currently offer any online quoting, nor do they sell any products directly.
+Allianz does not currently offer online quoting, nor do they sell products directly.